 Understanding the health of a particular knowledge area is not enough.
 If we need to see the complete health of the project, we need to integrate these information.
 This integration and compilation result in the Work Performance Report.
 This report gives a complete health report for the project.
 Let’s see what is the Work Performance Report?

-“The physical or electronic representation of work performance information compiled in project documents, intended to generate decisions, actions, or awareness.”
+Work Performance Report is the physical or electronic representation of work information compiled in project documents, intended to generate decisions, actions, or awareness.

 Below are a few examples